 Try these simple changes to your daily lifestyle to help keep your system fighting fit.

-Regular physical activity is important for both your physical and mental health, and vital for maintaining your overall wellbeing.
+Regular exercise is important for both your physical and mental health, and vital for maintaining your overall wellbeing.
 It can even reduce your risk of major illnesses.
 The NHS advises that everyone should try to be active every day and do at least 2.5 hours of exercise per week through a variety of activities.

 Check out our Pilates workout that can be done in the comfort of your own home!.

 Delicious though it might be, sugar doesn’t do your immune system any favours.
 Eating healthily will keep your immune system at its best, so stock up on vitamin packed fruit and veg and limit the sweet treats.
+A balanced diet is a way to support your immune system!

 It might be easier said than done, particularly when you’re going through a challenging time, but stress doesn’t help.